 I love routines, which you probably know if you check out this blog regularly!
-In the years since graduating college, it’s been a challenge to figure out the perfect routine, especially since I hate mornings!
+In the years since graduating college, it’s been a challenge to figure out the perfect routine, especially since I SUCK at mornings!
 I’ve really worked on crafting a night time routine that would be ideal for both my mental and physical health and that would make my work week easier.
 Today I want to share those tips with you!

 Prepare for the Next Day

 This part is essential for me to prevent me from becoming totally stressed.
 In case you hadn’t noticed, I like to plan ahead.
 And things unravel pretty quickly when I don’t.
 I like to spend some time in the evening looking over my to-do list for tomorrow and making sure everything is in order.
 It’s the best way to ensure that when I sit at my desk first thing the next morning, I can start the day stress-free and know exactly what needs to get done.

 Preparing for the next day also includes picking out clothes, making lunch, planning something for dinner, etc. I’m not a morning person at all and not having to worry about picking an outfit or making a lunch is a big deal for me.
 Try to carve some time into your nighttime routine for getting everything ready for the next day, and suddenly your mornings will become so much easier!